davewo/react101/setup-i18n.md

 yarn add react-intl
 ```

-Update **stories/index.stories.js** to add IntlProvider which supplies local info to the application
+Update **stories/index.stories.js** to add IntlProvider which supplies locale info to the application

 ```diff
 import React from 'react';